suyashmishra20003/angular_concepts/10-angular-router/start/Router_basics.md

 - What does navigateByUrl() method in angular routing ?
 - What is ActivatedRoute in Angular routing
 - Using Observable to retieve Route Parameter
+- what is difference between a route parameter and a queryparam in angular routing
+- Using Observable to retieve Query Param
+- Using QueryParams as a link